 Increase in fat cell

 People may love a fat infant, but fat adolescents become a source of worry.
 When a child is overfed in infancy, the fat starts getting stored in the adipose tissue.
 The quantity of these cells increases normally till the age of one.
-After this age the cells number do not increase but the size of the cells increases.
-In fat infants the number of fat cells also keeps increasing.
-Thus a fat child has more chance of becoming a fat adult.
+After this age, the cell number do not increase but the size of the cells increases.
+In fat infants, the number of fat cells also keeps increasing.
+Thus a fat child has more chances of becoming a fat adult.
 If a person starts dieting at a later age the cell number cannot decrease.
-Also the chances of regaining the lost weight are very high.
+Also, the chances of regaining the lost weight are very high.
 Fat infants become fat adolescents and later on fat adults.
-They are more susceptible to hypertension, coronary heart disease, diabetes, arthritis and a host of other ailments.
+They are more susceptible to hypertension, coronary heart disease, diabetes, arthritis, and a host of other ailments.

 Prevention of childhood obesity

 The main point to be emphasized here is the proper selection of foodstuffs.
-Carbohydrate rich food like rice, potato, banana, biscuits and oily foods are to be given in moderation.
-The child should be made to develop the taste for paneer, pulses, eggs, fruits, vegetables, juices, soups etc. The family feeding habit should also be healthy.
+Carbohydrate-rich food like rice, potato, banana, biscuits, and oily foods are to be given in moderation.
+The child should be made to develop the taste for paneer, pulses, eggs, fruits, vegetables, juices, soups, etc. Family feeding habits should also be healthy.
 In some families, consuming parathas for dinner daily is a must.
 However, phulkas are more suitable and lighter.
-Similarly, all meals do not have to be followed with a dessert.
-Sometimes shelves at homes are stacked high with chips, fried nuts etc.
+Similarly, all meals do not have to be followed by a dessert.
+Sometimes shelves at homes are stacked high with chips, fried nuts, etc.